Skip to content

 Medically assisted detox ensures you have access to vital medical care and support throughout the most challenging stages of early recovery.
 As you work towards cleansing your system of opioids, our team of skilled medical professionals will monitor your physical and emotional health.
 If necessary, they may administer medications to help reduce the severity and intensity of withdrawal symptoms.
 This helps make the detox process more manageable and provides the most successful treatment course for overcoming opioid addiction.

-If you, or a loved one, struggles with opioid addiction, seeking treatment is essential to safely and successfully get and staying sober.
+If you, or a loved one, struggles with opioid addiction, seeking treatment is essential to safely and successfully get and stay sober.
 Chronic opioid addiction will lead to harmful and potentially irreversible physical and psychological harm.
 At RAC, our caring and compassionate team of addiction treatment professionals will work with you to design A comprehensive treatment program to help you put opioid addiction behind you.
 Deciding to seek treatment for opioid addiction is one of the most challenging decisions you will voluntarily make.
 It can be difficult to acknowledge a struggle with opioids.
 Many people experience worry and anxiety about going to addiction treatment as they do not know what to expect.

 At our Kentucky opioid treatment program in Louisville, KY, you can get the help you need to get well and maintain lasting sobriety.
 We offer a full range of opioid addiction treatment options to help you achieve your treatment needs and goals.
-Beginning with supported detoxification services and continuing through evidence-based therapy and comprehensive aftercare planning, our team at Robert Alexander Center for Recovery are here to provide the support and guidance you need to out addiction in the past.
+Beginning with supported detoxification services and continuing through evidence-based therapy and comprehensive aftercare planning, our team at Robert Alexander Center for Recovery is here to provide the support and guidance you need to out addiction in the past.
 If you or a loved one are ready to begin your sobriety journey, contact us today to learn more about how addiction treatment at Robert Alexander Center for Recovery opioid rehab in Kentucky can help you take your first steps.
 Overcoming opioid addiction is not easy; let us help you start over, free from the challenges of opioids.

 Ready to Escape Addiction for Good?